vallabhsathe/test-demo/README.md

 # test-demo
-This is my first Git Repository.
+This is my first Git repository.
+Author - Vallabh Sathe